Take Your Career as a Paramedic to the Next Level

 Students entering the program must already be certified as paramedics through the National Registry of Emergency Medical Technicians (NREMT).
 Students accepted to the program will be able to waive 56 of the 80 major requirement credits through their standing as a nationally registered paramedics.

 Students must also complete the remaining coursework required for earning a bachelor’s degree at the University.
 Our degree completion program to earn a B.S. in paramedicine can typically be completed in two years through full-time study or four years as a part-time student.
+Upon completion of this program students are eligible for undergraduate certificate in Emergency Medical Services Administration.

 Students who participate in our online program will be able to complete their major-specific requirements through accelerated seven-and-a-half week semesters.